laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

   your cluster will be stored.
 This will contain config for the workloads and infrastructure later on.
-- `--output-path`: specifies the path to your local checkout of above git repo, add an empty directory in there, where the infrastructure config can be stored.
+- `--output-path`: specifies the path to your local checkout of above Git repo, add an empty directory in there, where the infrastructure config can be stored.
 Above we added `infra-config` as an empty directory.
 - `cluster`: the name of your cluster.
 Use `eksctl get cluster`